From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 In the first scenario of this experiment, to conduct a comprehensive `what-if' analysis, we combine both the change in demand (incomplete demand) and in network supply (where some links are missing).
 We use a single-class network in this scenario for simplicity.
 Let $L$ denotes the number of links, and $j$ denotes the percentage of missing links.
 We consider that the regional OD demand is missed by 30\%, and two link missing ratios are examined: $j = 5\%$ and $j = 10\%$.
 4000 different OD demand matrices at this demand missing ratio are generated.
 The demands follow uniform distribution (\newref{Figure}{fig:demand_hist}).
 The optimal path flow is then obtained by the optimizer, presented in the previous section. \newref{Figure}{fig:pathFlow_hist} and \newref{Figure}{fig:boxplot_linkflow} depict the changes in the optimal path flow and link flow distribution under different link missing ratios.
 Most of the flows are distributed to the first path, since normally this is the shortest path.
 As the missing ratio increases from 0\% to 5\%, the flow will be distributed to other alternative paths (the second and third paths).
 The changes in path flow lead to the changes in link flow.
 In the \newref{Figure}{fig:boxplot_linkflow}, we note that when the network misses 10\% of links, the flows of links 1-6 and 24 increase (red boxes), while the flows of links 48 and 53-60 decrease (green boxes).

 Having generated the optimal dataset to serve as the ground truth for performance evaluation, we proceed to train the model to obtain its predictions.
 The training settings and hyperparameters are kept identical to those used in the previous experiment.
 The OD demand values and the number of OD matrices are kept constant across all experiments, with $30\%$ of OD entries missing and a total of $4000$ OD matrices generated.
-Scenarios 1-3 utilize the Sioux Falls network, which consists of 24 nodes and 76 links, while Scenario 4, designed to test scalability, employs the larger \textit{Eastern Massachusetts} (EMA) network, which includes 74 nodes and 258 links.
-The experimental setup for each scenario is described as follows.
+Scenarios 1-3 utilize the Sioux Falls network, which consists of 24 nodes and 76 links, {while Scenario 4, designed to test scalability, employs the larger \textit{Eastern Massachusetts} (EMA) network, which includes 74 nodes and 258 links and the \textit{Anaheim} Network, which includes 38 zones covering 416 nodes and 914 links.
+The experimental setup for each scenario is described as follows.}

 In \textit{Scenario~1}, the model is trained and tested on a network with $L-j$ links, where $j$ represents the proportion of removed links.

 In \textit{Scenario~2}, the model is first trained on the full network containing $L$ links, and then evaluated on networks where two and three links are randomly removed ($L-2$ and $L-3$, respectively).
 These scenarios use a single-class network.